codecapsules-io/codecapsules-docs/docs/tutorials/host-a-frontend.md

 Notice the "Team Personal" at the top left.
 Every new account starts with a "Team Personal".
 Code Capsules provides Teams for collaborative development – you can invite other people to your Team and Team members can view and edit your web-applications.
 You can create other teams - but the default "Personal" team is fine for now.

 At the center, you'll see a clickable box, labeled "Personal".
 This is called a _Space_.
-Spaces act as a further layer of organisation.
-Spaces can contain one or many Capsules (more on Capsules shortly) and can help organise large projects.
+Spaces act as a further layer of organization.
+Spaces can contain one or many Capsules (more on Capsules shortly) and can help organize large projects.
 We'll take a look at this space soon, but we first need to link Code Capsules to Github.

 ### Linking the repository